 - Without caffeine, so it doesn’t cause nervousness and insomnia

-- Bitter/astringent taste in the mouth because of tannin
+- Bitter/astringent taste in the mouth due to tannin

-- Suitable for all ages, from children to the elderly
+- Suitable for all ages, for children and the elderly

-You will have to gather some acorns for your tea.
-This time we are giving you the whole process of this tea preparation that includes gathering acorns and all steps that are needed to make a cup of acorn tea.
-If you are interested about tea in general click here.
+You will have to gather some acorns for your drink.
+This time I am giving you the whole process of acorn tea preparation that includes gathering acorns and all steps that are needed to make the drink.
+If you are interested in tea in general click here.

-You gather acorns in the fall when there will be abundance of acorns under oak treas.
+Gather acorns in the fall when there will be an abundance of acorns under oak trees.

-You will dry acorns after gathering them.
-It the best if you dry them on the sun like Indians did.
+Dry acorns after you gather them.
+It’s best if you dry them on the sun as Indians did.
 In this case, arrange them on a tray and put them on the sun for a few days.

 Store them inside the house or apartment at night.
-Dry them until they all have brown color so they will be dry.
-Otherwise, they will quickly go moldy.
+Dry them until they all have brown color otherwise, they will quickly get moldy.